dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 It's common for an API to support similar operations on different types of parameters.
-To emphasize the similarity, some languages support *overloading* which lets you define multiple methods that have the same name but different parameter lists.
+To emphasize the similarity, some languages support *overloading*, which lets you define multiple methods that have the same name but different parameter lists.
 At compile time, the compiler looks at the actual argument types to determine which method to call.

-Dart does not have overloading.
+Dart doesn't have overloading.
 You can define an API that looks like overloading by defining a single method and then using `is` type tests inside the body to look at the runtime types of the arguments and perform the